ChaitanyaKhoje/amazon-recommendation-system/README.md

 ## Project Abstract

-Customer reviews on products on Amazon website play a critical role in customer's decision of buying a product.
+Customer reviews on products on Amazon website play a critical role in customer's decision of buying a review.
-Customer's choice of products, likes dislikes are affected by what other customers feel about those product.
+Customer's choice of products, likes dislikes are affected by what other customers feel about those review.
-This project aims to provide a more seamless and personalized experience to the customers by combining sentiment analysis with  recommendation system techniques like collaborative filtering, product-to-product relation filtering.
+This project aims to provide a more seamless and personalized experience to the customers by combining sentiment analysis with  recommendation system techniques like collaborative filtering, review-to-review relation filtering.
 It also aims at identifying trends in the market area-wise, which products/categories are in huge demand around the year and the seasonality within the sale around the year where certain festivals/occasions affect the market in a different way where products that are not related to each other are also bought together, for instance;